opensearch-project/documentation-website/_field-types/metadata-fields/index-metadata.md

 ## Querying on the `_index` field

-The `_index` field is a special field that represents the index a document was indexed into.
+The `_index` field represents the index a document was indexed into.
 You can use this field in your queries to filter, aggregate, sort, or retrieve index information for your search results.

 Since the `_index` field is automatically added to every document, you can use it in your queries like any other field.
 For example, you can use the `terms` query to match documents from multiple indexes.
 The following query example returns all documents from the `products` and `customers` indexes: